explosion/spaCy/website/docs/models/index.md

 #### Switch from trainable lemmatizer to default lemmatizer

-A number of v3.3 pipelines use a new trainable lemmatizer.
+Since v3.3, a number of pipelines use a trainable lemmatizer.
 You can check whether the lemmatizer is trainable:

 ```python